Two types of egg donation:

 - After the egg retrieval, the fresh donor eggs will be fertilized with the (donor) sperm.
 The embryos will then preferably be frozen.
 The main advantage of this is that your cycle, as the donor, and that of the recipient do not have to be coordinated.
-This makes the process a lot easier for both parties.

 The treatment in a nutshell

 The treatment consists of various steps.
 Egg donation starts with several preliminary tests, followed by hormonal treatment to stimulate the ovaries to produce multiple mature eggs.
 The whole process will take some time and may involve some discomfort and even some risks, but these are exceptional.
 Nonetheless, you should prepare yourself well to avoid being caught by any unpleasant surprises.
 What does a donation involve?

 - You will undergo comprehensive blood tests to check your general health status, to make sure you are healthy, have no contagious infections and to screen for several genetic conditions.

 - We will carry out a vaginal ultrasound and a blood test to check your hormone levels at the beginning of your menstrual cycle (between day 2 and day 5).

 If the results of all these tests are normal, we can start with the actual donation procedure.